Petridou-Laboratory/cell-connectivity-networks/README.md

 The ID centroid coordinated and the adjacency list can be used for rigidity percolation theory netowrk analysis or other topological analysis.

-Main contributor: Arif Kahn (EMBL, CBA - Center for Bioimage Analysis)
+Main contributor: Arif Kahn - Centre for Bioimage Analysis (CBA) at the European Molecular Biology Laboratory (EMBL)